 - If a trash can is full, pack it, don’t stack it.
 Don’t contribute to overflowing trash cans in parks.
 Take your garbage with you until you can dispose of it properly.

 - Take your raft or tube home with you.
 You brought it along — don’t leave it behind.
-When left on shore or in the water, rafts, tubes and other floats harm wildlife and the river ecosystem.
+When left onshore or in the water, rafts, tubes and other floats harm wildlife and the river ecosystem.

 - Keep water clean.
-Soap, food, human or pet waste in lakes or streams causes harm to wildlife and contaminates waterways.
+Soap, food, human or pet waste in lakes or streams causes harm to wildlife and contaminate waterways.
 Be at least 200 feet or 70 big steps away from all water sources when cleaning or using soap.

 - When you have to go, use restrooms or outhouses.
-Going to the bathroom off trail or by the side of the road in a neighborhood may lead to area closures.
+Going to the bathroom off-trail or by the side of the road in a neighborhood may lead to area closures.

 - Pick up pet waste and dispose of it in a trash can.
 Compared to wildlife or grazing animals, pet waste contains harmful bacteria that cause human illness and contaminate the natural environment.

 - Pack out all fishing lines and hooks.
 Discarded fishing lines and hooks cause unnecessary harm to birds and other aquatic wildlife.
 An accidentally swallowed fishing hook can lead to suffering and death.